Tonghak Peasant Revolution: Summer of 1894

 The Jeobju of the town and his assistant, the Jeobsa, administered a Jibgangso agency.
 Under the Jeobju were the Seogi, the Seongchal, the Jibsa, the Posa, and the Dongmong.
 For deciding on matters, there was a council, with the Jeobjang and Jeobsa at its head, who voted on town matters.
-Yi Yihwa sees this as rudimentary democracy.
+Yi Yihwa sees this as a rudimentary democracy.

 Among the Seogi, Seongchal, the Jibsa, and the Dongmong, the Seogi were scribes who kept records of the activities and decisions of the Jibgangso.
-They also reprinted orders and publications from the rebel leaders, and displayed them on marketplaces and gave them to the people.
+They also reprinted orders and publications from the rebel leaders, displayed them on marketplaces, and gave them to the people.
 Most Seogi were progressive Yangban, as the scribes had to have literacy.

-Meanwhile, the Seongchal were town police, who administered the law and reported corrupt officials or Yangban to the Dongmong and Posa.
+Meanwhile, the Seongchal were town police who administered the law and reported corrupt officials or Yangban to the Dongmong and Posa.
 Most Seongchal were killed in the Second Revolt.

-Dongmong were young men who arrested, imprisoned, or even flogged those reported by the Seongchal.
+Dongmong were young men who were arrested, imprisoned, or even flogged those reported by the Seongchal.
 They also had a powerful hatred for Yangban, often castrating them and using Yangban women to light candles or pour water.
-Dongmong also led to a curious marriage practice called 'three-day marriage'.
-Dongmong, searching for partners, hung white scarves on the door of a house of a Yangban who had an unmarried daughter.
+Dongmong also led to a curious marriage practice called 'three-day marriage.'
+Dongmong, searching for partners, hung white scarves on the door of the house of a Yangban who had an unmarried daughter.
 This meant that the daughter had to marry the Dongmong.
 To escape the forced marriage, fathers often found another suitable young man and made the daughter marry him within three days in secret.
 By November, three-day marriage had become so prevalent that the only virgins left were girls under fourteen years of age.
-Meanwhile, the Posa were mostly tiger hunters who served effectively as soldiers, cooperating with the Seongchal and Dongmong to fight against Yangban resistance.
+Posa, tiger hunters who served effectively as soldiers, cooperated with the Seongchal and Dongmong to fight against the Yangban resistance.

-The rebels referred to their cause as the Dongdo (another name for 'Donghak') and to their army as the Dongdo Euibyeong, the "Righteous army of Donghak".
-Rebels called themselves 'Hajeob', after the lowest Donghak initiate, and called any other person, even children, 'Jeobjang', a rendering of Jeobju.
+The rebels referred to their cause as the Dongdo (another name for 'Donghak') and their army as the Dongdo Euibyeong, the "Righteous army of Donghak."
+Rebels called themselves 'Hajeob,' after the lowest Donghak initiate, and called any other person, even children, 'Jeobjang,' a rendering of Jeobju.